Floria Capsali

-Floria Capsali (28 February 1900 – 29 June 1982) was an Ottoman-born Romanian ballerina, choreographer and dance teacher.
+Floria Capsali (28 February 1900 – 29 June 1982) was a Romanian ballerina, choreographer and dance teacher.

 Life

 Provenance, disrupted childhood and early career

 Floria Capsali was born at Bitola, a midsized town and commercial centre in the hills south of Skopje, which at that time was in the ethnically and linguistically diverse Manastir Vilayet district of the Ottoman Empire and today is in North Macedonia.
-Capsali was of Aromanian descent.
+Capsali was an Aromanian.
 She was the elder by nine years of her parents' two daughters.
 Her father, Xenophon Capsali, came from a well-established mercantile family.
 Her uncle, who became her guardian after her father's early death in 1913, was the stage actor Ion Manolescu.
 Xenophon Capsali's sudden death occurred as the family was escaping to Romania in order to keep away from the ravages of the First Balkan War.
 During 1913 his widow and two daughters made their new home in Bucharest.
 Floria's mother, born Maria Manolescu, came originally from Breaza de Sus, in the Duchy of Bukovina, and had moved to Bitola as a young woman in order to take a position as head and teacher at the girls' secondary school in the town.

 She began her school career at a primary school in Bitola, from where she moved on to the "primară franceză Saint Vincent de Paul", a French-language primary school.
 After the family relocated to Bucharest Floria Capsali attended the Școala Centrală, having won a scholarship.
 Three year after she settled with her mother and younger sister in Bucharest, the war reached Romania in 1916: she found herself working as her mother's helper at an armaments family.
 Soon afterwards her mother changed jobs, becoming director of a military hospital, and after school finished she spent each afternoon in the hospital "among the wounded ... talking to them, running their errands and even dancing, as far as I then knew how to".
 From Școala Centrală she moved on to the Stoenescu Theatre Academy and, a year later, the Bucharest Music Conservatory.
 At the conservatory she attended singing classes, and also learned music theory from the director of the institution, Dumitru Georgescu Kiriac.
 For a time she sang as a member of the prestigious Romanian Patriarchate choir.